thinklearndo/garagedooropennotifier/README.md

 Then setup the software as specified in the [software setup](https://github.com/thinklearndo/garagedooropennotifier/blob/main/SoftwareSetup.md).

+Kicad board files are in the boardfiles directory.

 ## Troubleshooting

 To verify the nodejs server is working correctly, send a get request using a web browser to the server itself, by doing something like: